Lais Ribeiro Leaves Very Little To The Imagination In Skimpy String One-Piece For Latest Risque Instagram Snap

 “Excuse me while I pick my jaw back up from the floor!!!” commented a third.

 Lais is currently in Miami with the rest of the ladies from the 2019 edition of Sports Illustrated Swimsuit for a two-day event celebrating the publication with fans.
-There will also be In Her Words panels with the models, editors and industry experts during which they will be discussing beauty, diversity, and female empowerment.
+There will also be In Her Words panels with the models, editors, and industry experts during which they will be discussing beauty, diversity, and female empowerment.